meetric1/sdk_screenspace_shaders/README.md

 Next up, you will need to copy the auto-generated VMT for your shader.
 Go into `materials/effects/shaders/` and copy the vmt file (e.g. `coolshader.vmt`).
 You can put this file in your custom `my_shaders` folder using the same `materials/effects/shaders` file structure, or the regular game directory.

-## VSCode
+### VSCode
-This repo includes a launch.json and a tasks.json to build the shaders using VSCode's build/debug commands.
+If you are using VSCode, this repo includes a launch.json and a tasks.json to build the shaders using VSCode's build/debug commands.

 Clone this repository and open the main `sdk_screenspace_shaders` folder in VSCode by going to File > Open Folder.
 Alternatively you can press Ctrl + K + O or Ctrl + M + O.